Alabama’s Smith becomes 1st WR to win Heisman in 29 years

 The understated Smith quietly led the Tide in receptions and yards last year as a junior and became a second-team All-American.

-Smitty — as teammates and coaches call him — didn’t emerge as a Hesiman contender this season until Waddle went down.
+Smitty — as teammates and coaches call him — didn’t emerge as a Heisman contender this season until Waddle went down.

-Starting with that Mississippi State game, Smith went on a four-game tear with 35 catches for 749 yards and 11 touchdowns that solidified another nickname for the 6-foot-1, 175-pound technician: the Slim Reaper.
+Starting with that Mississippi State game, Smith went on a four-game tear with 35 catches for 749 yards and 11 touchdowns that earned him another nickname: Slim Reaper.

 Whatever you want to call Smith, he’s been quite a catch for Alabama.